Marion: A Suburb With Its Own Water Story

 Our Service in Marion

-We cover the entirety of Marion — from the Marion Square historic core north along Marion Boulevard, the 7th Avenue commercial and residential corridor, the residential neighborhoods east toward the Cedar Rapids city limits, and all the modern subdivisions north of Tower Terrace Road toward the rural Linn County border.
+We cover the entirety of Marion — from the Marion Square historic core north along Marion Boulevard, the 7th Avenue residential corridor, the residential neighborhoods east toward the Cedar Rapids city limits, and all the modern subdivisions north of Tower Terrace Road toward the rural Linn County border.

 Response time runs 50-70 minutes typical from our central Cedar Rapids dispatch.
-During Indian Creek flood events, we often pre-position equipment closer to known flood-prone zones to reduce response time when calls start coming in.
+During heavy spring rain events, we often pre-position equipment closer to the sump-dependent subdivisions north of Tower Terrace Road to reduce response time when calls start coming in.

 Recent Work in Marion